ris-work/html5-wayland-x11/README.md

  - Printer sharing: Most often proprietary, non-portable
  - Audio: Most often proprietary, non-portable, probably no JS client lib that can process it
  - Warning or permission prompts: This is too much work to be cross-platform, makes the size larger (need a UI now?)

+## Current production use
+ - Used to manage server VMs
+ - Used to access client computers remotely for maintenance

 #### Environment variables:
 ```